-In accordance with Formula's indenture for its Series A Secured Debentures and Series B Convertible Debentures, Formula has undertaken to maintain the following financial covenants and obligations:
+In accordance with Formula's indenture for its Series A and Series C Secured Debentures, Formula has undertaken to maintain the following financial covenants and obligations:

-a.
-A covenant not to distribute dividends unless (i) Formula shareholders' equity (not including minority interests) shall not be less than \$250 million, (ii) Formula's net financial indebtedness (financial indebtedness net of cash, marketable securities, deposits and other liquid financial instruments) shall not exceed 65% of net CAP (which is defined financial indebtedness, net, plus shareholders' equity), and (iii) the amount of the distributions shall be equal to profits for the years ended December 31, 2014 and 2015 and 75% of profits accrued from January 1, 2016 until the distribution and (iv) no event of default shall have occurred; and

-- b.
-Financial covenants, including (i) the equity attributable to the shareholders of Formula, as reported in Formula's annual or quarterly financial statements, shall not be less than \$160 million, (ii) Formula's net financial indebtedness (financial indebtedness (financial indebtedness net of cash, marketable securities, deposits and other liquid financial instruments) shall not exceed 65% of net CAP (which is defined as financial indebtedness, net, plus shareholders equity) and (iii) at all times, Formula's cash balance will not be less than the annual interest payment (compounded) for the unpaid principal amount of the Series B debentures. - c.
+- a.
+A covenant not to distribute dividends unless (i) Formula shareholders' equity attributable to Formula Systems shareholders shall not be less than \$290 million, (ii) Formula's net financial indebtedness (financial indebtedness offset by cash, marketable securities, deposits and other liquid financial instruments) shall not exceed 50% of net CAP (defined as financial indebtedness, net, plus shareholders' equity), and (iii) the aggregate amount of distributions from January 1, 2016 shall not exceed the aggregate amount of net oncome for the year ended December 31, 2015 together with 75% of accumulated profits from January 1, 2016 until the respective distribution date and (iv) no event of default shall have occurred. - b.
+Financial covenants, including (i) the equity attributable to Formula Systems shareholders, as reported in Formula's annual or quarterly financial statements, shall not be less than \$215 million as of December 31, 2019 Formula equity attributable to Formula Systems shareholders' was approximately \$421.6 million, (ii) Formula's net financial indebtedness (financial indebtedness offset by cash, marketable securities, deposits and other liquid financial instruments) shall not exceed 65% of net CAP (defined as financial indebtedness, net, plus total equity) as of December 31, 2019 Formula's net financial indebtedness was 9.0% of net CAP, (iii) The ratio of Formula's net financial indebtedness to the last twelve-months period EBITDA will not exceed 5 (all based on the Company's quarterly and annual consolidated financial statements) as of December 31, 2019 the ratio of Formula's net financial indebtedness to EBITDA was 0.41 and (iv) at all times, Formula's cash balance on a stand-alone basis will not be less than the semi annual interest payments for the unpaid principal amount of Series A and Series C Secured Debentures as of December 31, 2019 Formula's cash balances exceeds the semi annual interest payments amount. - c.
 Standard events of default including among others: - 1.
 Suspension of trading of the debentures on the TASE over a period of 60 days; - 2.
 If the rating of the debentures is less than BBB- by Standard and Poors Maalot or equivalent rating of other rating agencies; - 3.
 Failure to have the debentures rated over a period of 60 days; - 4.
 If there is a change in control without consent of the rating agency; and - 5.
 If Formula fails to continue to control any of its subsidiaries.